About Ohio State

 Ranking: 18th among the nation's best public universities, U.S. News & World Report’s 2015 edition of “America’s Best Colleges”

 Total enrollment: 58,322* (*as of September 2014)

 First-year classes with fewer than 50 students: 71 percent

 ACT composite score range, middle 50 percent: 27-31

 Living alumni: 500,000

 The Ohio State University’s main Columbus campus is one of America’s largest and most comprehensive.
-More than 56,000 students select from 14 colleges, 175 undergraduate majors, and 240 master’s, doctoral, and professional degree programs.
+More than 58,000 students select from 15 colleges, 200 undergraduate majors, and 250 master’s, doctoral, and professional degree programs attend.
 As Ohio’s best and one of the nation’s top-20 public universities, Ohio State is further recognized by a top-rated academic medical center and a premier cancer hospital and research center.

-The university’s total research expenditures, 2010-2011, topped $828 million.
-The university’s innovative prowess attains world-class status, particularly in critical areas such as global climate change, cancer, infectious disease, advanced materials, and ag-bio products that feed and fuel the world.
+The university’s total research expenditures, 2013-2014, topped $982.5 million.
+The university’s innovative prowess attains world-class status, particularly in critical areas such as cancer, infectious disease, advanced materials, and ag-bio products that feed and fuel the world.

-An additional 6,671 students attend Ohio State’s regional campuses in Lima, Mansfield, Marion, and Newark, and the Agricultural Technical Institute in Wooster.
-Founded as a federal land-grant institution in 1870, the university has awarded 669,552 degrees since 1878.
-Its legacy extends to more than 465,000 living alumni.
+An additional 6,500 students attend Ohio State’s regional campuses in Lima, Mansfield, Marion, and Newark, and the Agricultural Technical Institute in Wooster.
+Founded as a federal land-grant institution in 1870, the university has awarded 698,482* (*as of August 2014) degrees since 1878.
+Its legacy extends to more than 500,000 living alumni.